 The Daytona, a modified Charger, features a 23 inch tall stabilizer wing, a sheet metal nose cone, window caps and other body modifications to make it more aerodynamic.
 Per specifications of NASCAR, 500 units had to be built for the car to compete in NASCAR in 1969.
 A total of 503 Daytonas ended up on dealership lots, giving the car the green light to race for the checkers.
 Of those 503, only 70 had a 426 Hemi V8 stuffed under the hood.

 The 1969 Dodge Charger Daytona fared well on the track, winning twice in 1969.
-The car excited Richard Petty enough to draw him back under the Chrysler umbrella to race a Plymouth Superbird, the younger sibling of the Daytona.
+The car enticed Richard Petty enough to draw him back under the Chrysler umbrella the next year to race a Plymouth Superbird, the younger sibling of the Daytona.
 In 1970, Daytonas won four more races, while Superbirds earned eight wins that year.
 Also during that season, Buddy Baker broke the 200 mph mark at Talladega in a Daytona, becoming the first driver to do so in the series.
 By the end of 1970, NASCAR instituted a ban on aero cars with engines bigger than 300 cubic inches, closing the book on the Winged Warriors